tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 World War I raged from 1914-1918 in other parts of Europe, but the [Netherlands was](https://english.stackexchange.com/questions/189936/the-netherlands-are-vs-the-netherlands-is) neutral.

-It was during the war, in 1917, that Mondrian joined several other artists and architects - one of them [Theo van Doesburg](https://en.wikipedia.org/wiki/Theo_van_Doesburg) - in founding an art movement called [De Stijl](https://en.wikipedia.org/wiki/De_Stijl), Dutch for "The Style."
+It was during the war, in 1917, that Mondrian joined several other artists and architects - one of them the very versatile [Theo van Doesburg](https://en.wikipedia.org/wiki/Theo_van_Doesburg) - in founding an art movement called [De Stijl](https://en.wikipedia.org/wiki/De_Stijl), Dutch for "The Style."

 And it was during this time, [from 1916 through 1921](http://www.abcgallery.com/M/mondrian/mondrian-3.html), that he developed the distinctive, ["neoplastic"](http://the-artists.org/artistsbymovement/neo-plasticism) style for which he is most famous.
-[Neoplastic](http://www.tate.org.uk/art/art-terms/n/neo-plasticism) paintings are totally abstract and non-representational, and contain only perpendicular rectangles and lines, and black, grey, white, and primary colors.
+[Neoplastic](http://www.tate.org.uk/art/art-terms/n/neo-plasticism) paintings are totally abstract and non-representational, and contain only perpendicular rectangles and lines drawn using only black, white, grey, and primary colors.

 ### Mondrian's Writings